Solar Panel Repair

 Understanding Tools, Monitoring, and Reports

 Beyond visual inspection of your solar panels or monitoring data analysis, inspecting your solar panels on your own can be risky.
-Your solar professional will have the necessary tools, training, and experience to do it correctly
+Your solar professional will have the necessary tools, training, and experience to do it correctly.

 What Tools Are Needed for Basic Solar Panel Inspection?

-Tools needed for inspecting solar panels include
+Tools needed for solar panel inspection include:

-• A multimeter to measure voltage and current
+A multimeter to measure voltage and current

-• An infrared camera to detect hotspots
+An infrared camera to detect hotspots

-• Clamp meter for measuring current without disconnecting wires.
+Clamp meter for measuring current without disconnecting wires.

-• Insulated gloves and safety glasses to keep yourself protected.
+Insulated gloves and safety glasses to keep yourself protected.

 For further inspection, you will need advanced tools.
 You can leave the electrical testing to professionals; they use multimeters, IV curve tracers, insulation testers, etc., to diagnose the issues more deeply.